Are You Obsessed with a Quick Fix?

 Because doctors are pressured to see so many patients in one day, it’s almost necessary for them to give you a quick fix.
 It’s their duty of care to help in some way.
 All too often these pills and “remedies” are given without addressing the root cause of illness.
 Nutritional deficiencies, exercise, lifestyle changes, diet, mindset, environmental or relationship stress and unhealthy belief patterns aren’t factored in.
 No one has time anymore.

 As a caveat, there is absolutely nothing wrong with quick-fixes, I personally believe that painkillers are one of the greatest inventions.
 Thank God for anaesthetic.
-However it’s a serious problem when quick fix medications or ‘band-aids’ become long-term treatment, with no replacement in sight.
+However it’s a serious problem when quick fix medications or ‘band-aid supplements’ become long-term treatment, with no replacement in sight.

 For anyone to truly heal themselves they need to abandon the idea of the quick fix.
 Health imbalances are multifactorial and it’s time to start looking at healing in the same way.
-Please, for your own sake – if you have a long-term health condition, know that it might take time to heal, and will likely require a collective of therapists, modalities and lifestyle changes, and effort to bring relief and deep healing.
+Please, for your own sake – if you have a long-term health condition, know that it might take time to heal, and will likely require a collective of therapists, modalities, lifestyle changes, and more than a handful of supplements to bring relief and deep healing.
 You may not be able to change society’s encouragement of the quick fix, but you can make the decision to be patient and committed to your healing so that the results are long-lasting, not temporary.
 Which to me, sounds like the most intelligent, honest and transformative approach.
+Which I know deep down is what we’re all searching for.

-This is my cue to let you know that I whole-heartedly offer this approach.
-If you’ve got the commitment to your healing then I’m all in to help you create a personalised natural treatment plan.
+This is my cue to let you know that I whole-heartedly approach healing in this way.
+If you’ve got the commitment to your health then I’m all in to help you create a personalised natural treatment plan.
 Read more about my naturopathic skype sessions for how I can help you transform your health issues in a gentle, nourishing way.